Meet the oldest living design system:

 Design is not a static act of object production but rather a negotiation between biological, material, and human systems.

 This portfolio reflects a practice committed to regeneration, reciprocity, and the intelligence of natural processes as frameworks for the future of design.
-What unifies these projects is a desire to merge biological logic with meaningful research-driven design and technology.
+Hopefully, this can reframe behavior and value systems of individuals towards product and ecological respect

 Moving forward, I aim to continue developing regenerative design models that integrate biological logic, systemic thinking, and emotional experience as co-equal forms of intelligence.